warp-contracts/gateway/README.md

 ### Further development

-1. An option to define the observed contracts - so that each project could run its own instance dedicated to his contracts
+1. An option to define the observed contracts - so that each project could run its own instance dedicated to its contracts
 2. Scale the infrastructure, create backup instances, etc.
-3. A form of decentralization with disputes/voting on a challenged responses.
+3. A form of decentralization with disputes/voting on challenged responses.
 4. Custom network of Arweave nodes, that will listen on and index only SmartWeave interaction transactions (probably with the help of the customized Vartex gateway).
 5. Even better protection against forks - analyzing blocks history